SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 ```
 FP_CORE_UTIL - floorplan core utilisation; FP_ASPECT_RATIO - floorplan aspect ratio ; FP_CORE_MARGIN - Core to die margin area ; FP_IO_MODE - defines pin configurations (1 = equidistant/0 = not equidistant); FP_CORE_VMETAL - vertical metal layer; FP_CORE_HMETAL - horizontal metal layer
 ```
-Note: Usually, vertical metal layer and horizontal metal layer values will be 1 more than that specified in the file
+Note: Usually, the vertical metal layer and horizontal metal layer values will be 1 more than that specified in the file

-* Command used in Openlane for Synthesis is as follows:
+* Command used in Openlane for Floorplan is as follows:
   ```
   run_floorplan
   ```